Big-Fig/Fediverse.app/README.md

 ### Tests

-* Fedi have unit-tests for Bussines Logic and Services classes
+* Fedi have unit-tests for Business Logic and Services classes
 * Integration & UI tests not implemented yet

 ### Backlog